Battle of Bronkhorstspruit: Background

 Southern Africa was first settled by Europeans in the mid-17th century when the Dutch set up a provision station at the Cape of Good Hope.
 Over the subsequent decades, more settlers followed and moved further inland.
 These settlers, known as Free Burghers, developed an independence that became a distinctive feature of their descendants, the Boers.
 In the early 19th century, the British captured the Dutch Cape Colony as it provided a strategic advantage during the Napoleonic Wars.
 The British imposed their 1833 slavery ban—which made the purchase or ownership of slaves illegal, and emancipated slaves across the British Empire—on the Cape Colony, at significant financial cost to the Boers.
 Along with the monetary loss, the Boers were increasingly baffled and angered by the British sentimentality towards the native African population.
-In contrast with the Boers' deeply held religious beliefs regarding the African natives' inferiority, the British treated them as equal to white European settlers during disputes, and would deny the Boers from taking punitive action against raiding tribes.
+In contrast with the Boers' deeply held religious beliefs regarding the African natives' inferiority, the British supposedly treated them as equal to white European settlers at least when it came to disputes, and would deny the Boers from taking punitive action against raiding tribes.

 During the late 1830s, no longer willing to live under British rule, thousands of Boers moved north and east in the Great Trek, abandoning the British Cape Colony and crossing the Orange River into lands unclaimed by European settlers.
 These voortrekkers (pioneers) battled native tribes such as the Matabele and Zulu, and established several independent Boer republics.
 One of these, the Republiek Natalia (Natalia Republic), was short-lived: it was established in 1838 and annexed by the British Empire in 1843, driving the Boers on yet further.
 The British again pressed their own claims, annexing the area between the Orange and Vaal rivers as the Orange River Sovereignty in 1848.
 Four years later, they signed the Sand River Convention, granting independence to Boers north of the Vaal, an area the British called the Transvaal, and recognising the establishment of the Zuid-Afrikaansche Republiek (South African Republic) there.